spq/pkappa2/README.md

     }
 }
 ```
+### Adding network traffic
+There are multiple ways to tell pkappa2 about network traffic you want to be able to search in:

+1. Sending a POST request to the `/upload/[filename.pcap]` endpoint
+    - `curl --data-binary @some-file.pcap http://localhost:8080/upload/some-file.pcap`
+2. Monitor a folder for new `.pcap*` files and ingest them automatically once they appear
+    - By setting the `-watch_dir /some/path` commandline option or `PKAPPA2_WATCH_DIR` environment variable
+3. Streaming packets over TCP using PCAP-over-IP
+    - Using e.g. [foxit-it/pcap-broker](https://github.com/fox-it/pcap-broker) and adding the endpoint in the pkappa2 UI

 ### Collecting traffic on the vulnbox
 The standard way to get pcaps into pkappa2 is using a `-z` completion script of `tcpdump`.
 The following scripts can be adjusted for your needs.
-It's important to exclude any traffic that's generated while uploading the pcaps, you'll get exponential pcap file size growth otherwise.
+It's important to exclude any traffic that's generated while uploading the pcaps to pkappa2, you'll get exponential pcap file size growth otherwise.
 Limiting the capture to the game VPN interface and uploading pcaps to an external IP works for separation.
 Edit the tcpdump filter according to your setup.

 pkappa2 supports two different HTTP basic auth passwords.
 One for accessing the user interface and another one for uploading pcaps to the `/upload/[filename]` endpoint only.
 Make sure to use the correct pcap password here.